javiarriagag/core-code-from-scratch-readme/WEEK1.md

-# H1 **WEEK 1**
+#  **WEEK 1**

-**DAY 1, TUESDAY 5/4/2022**
+## **DAY 1, TUESDAY 5/4/2022**

 **Interpreted And Compiled Programming Languages :**<br>
-- An interpreted language is the one that can be modified by several people in different locations with an specific translator, it might be slower and needs more steps than a compiled language.
-A compiled language can only be modified by one person at a time, if there's a modification or something that needs to be improved, it has to be written all over again, although it doesn't  need an aditional step to be actionable by the computer.
-Also a interpreted language is easy to read, because it uses terminology of natural human languge.
+- An interpreted language is the one that can be modified by several people in different locations with a specific translator, it might be slower and needs more steps than a compiled language.
+A compiled language can only be modified by one person at a time, if there's a modification or something that needs to be improved, it has to be written all over again, although it doesn't  need an additional step to be actionable by the computer.
+Also an interpreted language is easy to read, because it uses terminology of natural human languge.

 **Is Java compiled or interpreted, or both?**<br>